Adding a plant to your aquarium can really spruce it up. This article will outline what you need to know about the best plants for turtle tanks.

 If you have a bare-bottom aquarium or just want to forego all substrate, you still have some great options via floating plants.
 I would suggest looking at these:

-- Hornwort (click here for current price on Amazon) – Hornwort grows even faster than anacharis, is very low-light tolerant and most aquarium-based species of turtle, such as sliders, seem to not want anything to do with it.
+- Hornwort (click here for the current price on Amazon) – Hornwort grows even faster than anacharis, is very low-light tolerant and most aquarium-based species of turtle, such as sliders, seem to not want anything to do with it.

-- Water lettuce (click here for current price on Amazon) – I find that often people either love or hate water lettuce.
+- Water lettuce (click here for the current price on Amazon) – I find that often people either love or hate water lettuce.
 It tends to grow fast, which is good because turtles love to munch on them and is great at removing waste from water.

 Hornwort (Ceratophyllum demersum)

 This is one of my favorite floating plants for a turtle tank.
 It can grow in relatively low-light conditions but really prospers under some good sunshine or a strong UV-light.